datadryad/dryad-app/ui-library/README.md

 The JavaScript authored in this library takes place in one file, **ui-library/js/main.js** and mostly performs basic DOM changes using jQuery.
 When classes or IDs are used to target the DOM, they are typically prefixed with the **-js** namespace, as mentioned above.

 Styles are kept out of these classes prefixed with **-js**, only JavaScript binding is used.
 This is to honor a separation of concerns and avoid style/script conflicts.
 When styles and scripts are needed together on a UI element, their classes are chained together in the HTML class attribute, like `class="js-widget c-widget"`.

+### UI vs Application JavaScript

+Some JavaScript in the Stash application is more "UI" focused, while other scripts focus more on "application" logic.
+For elements in the UI library that require simple UI interactivity (like show/hide on click), it is recommended that JavaScript for them be written within the UI library's **ui-library/js** file.
+Scripts that focus on application logic are better kept as separate entities outside of the UI library.
+This is to ensure that the UI-based JavaScript can function independently of the application business logic without breaking the logic-directed scripting in the Stash application.

 ## Integrating UI Library Code into Dash Application